 Total running time: 69 min, color (Director’s Cut, 90 min.)

 In Indonesian, Acehnese and English with English subtitles

 The Tsunami of New Dreams is a Singapore/Indonesia/United States co-production.
-Produced in collaboration with the Earth Observatory of Singapore, the International Center for Aceh and Indian Ocean Studies, ICAIOS, in Banda Aceh, Indonesia, Tropical Media, and the AXA Research Fund.
+Produced in collaboration with the Earth Observatory of Singapore, the International Center for Aceh and Indian Ocean Studies, ICAIOS, in Banda Aceh, Indonesia, art-science-media.com, and the AXA Research Fund.
 Producer: Isaac Kerlow.
 Associate Producers: Saiful Mahdi, Yenny Rahmayati.
 Assistant Producers: Jeannie Loo, Rizanna Rosemary, Aida Azlin, Antoinette Jade.